The log minimal model program for K\"ahler $3$-folds: Preliminaries

-\begin{lemma} Let $X$ be a uniruled normal $\Q$-factorial compact K\"ahler $3$-fold with klt singularities and $\phi:X\bir X'$ a bimeromorphic contraction to a $\Q$-factorial compact K\"ahler $3$-fold $X'$ with klt singularities such that $\phi$ does not extract any divisor, i.e. $\phi^{-1}:X'\bir X$ does not contract any divisor.
-If the base of the MRC(C) fibration of $X$ has dimension less than $2$, then $X'$ is a projective variety.
-In particular, if $X$ is non-algebraic, then the base of the MRC(C) fibration of $X$ has dimension $2$. \end{lemma}
+\begin{lemma} Let $X$ be a uniruled normal compact K\"ahler $3$-fold with {klt} singularities such that the base of its MRC fibration has dimension less than $2$, then $X$ is a projective variety and $H^2(X,\OO _X)=0$. \end{lemma}

-\begin{proof} Let $\pi:X\bir Z$ be the MRC(C) fibration (see \cite[Remark 6.10]{CH20}).
+\begin{proof} Let $\pi:X\bir Z$ be the {MRC fibration} (see \cite[Remark 6.10]{CH20}).
 By assumption $\dim Z=0$ or $1$.
-First note that, since $X$ has rational singularities, by \cite[Theorem 1.6]{Nam02}, $X$ is projective if and only if any resolution $\tilde X$ of the singularities of $X$ is projective.
-Note also that by Proposition \ref{p-rccres}, the fibers of $\nu:\tilde X\to X$ are rationally chain connected, thus it follows that $\tilde X \bir Z$ is also a MRC(C) fibration.
-Note that as $\tilde X$ is smooth, then its MRC and MRCC fibrations coincide.
-Thus replacing $X$ by a resolution of singularities we may assume that $X$ is a compact K\"ahler manifold and $\phi:X\to X'$ is a morphism.
-Possibly replacing $X$ further by a higher resolution we may assume that $\pi$ and $\phi$ are both morphisms.
+First note that, since $X$ has rational singularities, by Theorem \ref{t-nam}, $X$ is projective if and only if any resolution $\tilde X$ of the singularities of $X$ is projective.
+Note also that by Proposition \ref{p-rccres}, the fibers of $\nu:\tilde X\to X$ are rationally chain connected, thus it follows that $\tilde X \bir Z$ is also a MRC fibration.
+Thus replacing $X$ by a resolution of singularities we may assume that $X$ is a compact K\"ahler manifold.
 Since the general fibers of $\pi$ are rationally connected, by \cite[Corollary 4.18]{Deb01} $H^0(F, \Omega ^i _F)=0$ for all $i\>1$ where $F$ is a general fiber.
 We claim that $H^0(X, \Omega^2_X)=0$.
 If $\dim Z=0$, then this is clear, so assume that $\dim Z=1$.
 Then observe that the following exact sequence

-is left exact over Zariski open dense subset of $Z$.
+is left exact over a Zariski open dense subset of $Z$.
 This follows from the generic smoothness of $\pi$ and the fact that the MRC fibration is an almost holomorphic map.
 Restricting this sequence to a general fiber $F$ of $\pi$ we get the following short exact sequence

 Thus we have a short exact sequence